 The holiday turkey purchased a day before the big dinner that winds up thawing in a pan on the kitchen counter is a bacterial catastrophe waiting to happen.
 Don't take that risk.

-Thawing meat, poultry, fish, and seafood in temperatures of 5°C or above is just an invitation for food-borne bacteria to multiply quickly.
-Thawing in the fridge – sometimes starting days in advance – is your best, safest bet.
-And if you need to quick-thaw, do it in the microwave or in ice water, ensuring the water stays very cold.
+Thawing meat in temperatures of 5°C or above is just an invitation for food-borne bacteria to multiply quickly.
+Thawing in the fridge starting days in advance is your best, safest bet.
+And if you need to quick-thaw, do it in ice water and take care to ensure the water stays very cold.

-Here's what Health Canada has to say about thawing meat the best way, in the fridge:
+Here's what Health Canada has to say about thawing meat in particular:

 - Cook the meat as soon as it's defrosted.